bridge2ai/standards-schemas/docs/UseCase.md

     multivalued: true
   enables:
     name: enables
-    description: Other use case(s) this use case supports or makes possible.
+    description: List of other use case(s) this use case supports or makes possible.
     from_schema: https://w3id.org/bridge2ai/standards-schema-all
     rank: 1000
     is_a: node_property